inform-us/requirements_specifications/rules/pain.md

 **[A] Pain Score Measurement Interval**

 Feeds into (i) front tile - 24 hour rolling window and (ii) SPC interval charts.
+**Front tile AVERAGE PAIN MEASUREMENT INTERVAL**
 1. Measurement interval should be calculated from ACTUAL documented scores in EPIC and not any forward filled scores - these data have precise _dt stamps
 2. There needs to be a minimum of two scores to calculate a measurement interval (if a patient only has one pain score during their ICU admission, this will not be included in the ‘average measurement interval’ data)
 3. There are two different categories of measurement intervals that need to be calculated (refer to equivalence table VPS-CPOT):
    - a.
 GREEN measurement interval - no pain / mild pain or 'unable to assess'
    - b.
 AMBER/RED measurement interval - moderate / severe / very severe pain
 4. When looking at the time interval between two measurements, look at the RAG label for the earlier _dt stamp and use this to allocate category (this differs from measurement interval calculation used in RASS)
-5. Pool (not individial patient basis) measurement interval data for the 24 hour time period
+5. Pool (each categrory GREEN or AMBER/RED (i.e. not on an individial patient basis) measurement interval data for the 24 hour time period
-6. Numerator = number of measurements
+6. Numerator = sum of time interval measurement (hours)
-7. Denominator (unadjusted) = number of measurements
+7. Denominator (unadjusted) = number of time interval measurements
+8. FRONT TILE AVERGAE MEASUREMENT INTERVAL (24 hour rolling window) - CALCLULATE MEAN using above numerator / denominator (unadjusted)
+** SPC MEASUREMENT INTERVAL CHART (p-chart (%))**
+9. Numerator = count of time intervals that are ≤ 4:00 hours for the GREEN category and ≤ 1:00 hour for the AMBER/RED categroy respectively
-8. Denominator adjustment required for excessively long measurememnt intervals (those that are 2x accepted measurement interval from clincal guideance)
+10. (SPC) denominator adjustment required for excessively long measurememnt intervals (those that are 2x accepted measurement interval from clincal guideance)
-9. GREEN category: count the number of measurement intervals that are >8:00hr in the 24 hour period and add +1 to denominator for each four hour period greater than the permitted 4:00hr
+12. GREEN category: count the number of measurement intervals that are >8:00hr in the defined period (week) and add +1 to denominator for each four hour period greater than the permitted 4:00hr
-10. For example: (i) an 8:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 4:00hr over the permitted four hours for this category; (ii) 12:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 16:01hr measurement interval will count as 4 in the adjusted denominator etc...
+13. For example: (i) an 8:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 4:00hr over the permitted four hours for this category; (ii) 12:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 16:01hr measurement interval will count as 4 in the adjusted denominator etc...
-11. AMBER/RED category: count the number of measurement intervals that are >2:00hr in the 24 hour period and add +1 to denominator for each one hour eperiod greater than the permitted 1:00hr
+14. AMBER/RED category: count the number of measurement intervals that are >2:00hr in the defined period (week) and add +1 to denominator for each one hour eperiod greater than the permitted 1:00hr
-12. For example: (i) an 2:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 1:00hr over the permitted four hours for this category; (ii) 3:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 4:01hr measurement interval will count as 4 in the adjusted denominator etc...
+15. For example: (i) an 2:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 1:00hr over the permitted four hours for this category; (ii) 3:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 4:01hr measurement interval will count as 4 in the adjusted denominator etc...
-13. Calculate the (adjusted) mean measurement interval in the preceding 24 hours for each respective measurement interval category (GREEN & AMBER/RED) using the NUMERATOR / adjusted DENOMINATOR
+16. The SPC numerator and SPC (adjusted) denominator will be used for the SPC INTERVAL p-chart calculation (see below)

 **[B]  Create 1 hour epoch, RAG classification**